nitlang/nit/share/man/nitg.md

     Note: it is better to use `--dir` if only the directory is important.
     This way, the platform extension will be correctly set.

-    `-o` is not available if multiple programs are compiled at once.
+    `-o` is not usable if multiple programs are compiled at once.

 `--dir`
 :   Output directory.

     Produce the executables in the given directory instead of the current directory.

+`--nit-dir`
+:   Base directory of the Nit installation.

+    Has precedence over the environment variable `NIT_DIR`.

 ## COMPILATION